bpholden/lickRemoteObserving/README.md

   - **For Linux**: Install the certificate using the appropriate software, such as the Linux NetworkManager.
-If you do this, you must execute the following command to prevent all traffic (such as Zoom or your browswer) go through the remote observing machine.
+If you do this, you must execute the following command to prevent all traffic (such as Zoom or your browser) go through the remote observing machine.

 	``nmcli connection modify Nickel20200507 ipv4.never-default yes``